Comparison

 - These are both open-source deep research tools that aim to offer RAG capabilities, indicating they serve similar purposes with potentially varying functionalities.

-- Tags unique to deep-searcher: llm, openai, claude, milvus.
+- Tags unique to deep-searcher: agent, llm, vector-database.

 - Also covers AI Agents, Vector Databases.